This recipe is such an easy meal. With just two ingredients and 30 minutes, you can enjoy a fabulous dinner tonight!

 3-4 Chicken Thighs

-Depending on the size of your air fryer and chicken thighs, you can fit 3-4 chicken thighs in the air fryer with enough space for air to circulate.
+Depending on the size of your chicken thighs, you can fit 3-4 chicken thighs in the air fryer with enough space for air to circulate.

 Make this recipe with your favorite barbecue sauce.
 Choosing a flavorful sauce is key to the simplicity of the recipe.
 You don’t need to spend extra time with a rub or adding salt or seasonings.
 The air fryer cooks the chicken perfectly and the sauce brings it home with all of the flavor.